Cities may be the defining element of human civilization.

 MELISSA BLOCK, HOST:

 And, next week, the NPR Cities Project will hold another roundtable discussion about some of the issues we've been covering, such as sustainability and resilience in the face of environmental disaster.
 We'll be having that conversation on Twitter and we invite you to contribute.
 Use the hash tag, #NPRCities and, as always, you can send us your city's sounds and pictures.
 You can find out how, see what others have sent and listen to other stories from the series.
 It's all at NPR.org/NPRCities.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.